 As its name suggests, it has a distinctive lone star marking on its reddish-brown oval body.
 Although this type of ticks in Michigan consists of just 5% of the total tick population, it is far more aggressive and dangerous than the dog and deer ticks.

 Its bite is painless, so, very often, it goes unnoticed for days.
-Th lone star tick is well-known for attacking humans and large mammals, including pets, goats, cows, cats, sheep, dogs, and even poultry.
+The lone star tick is well-known for attacking humans and large mammals, including pets, goats, cows, cats, sheep, dogs, and even poultry.
+If you must venture into an area infested with ticks, try arming yourself with an all-natural tick repellent.

 Lone star ticks are usually found in the same areas where you will find the deer tick i.e. underbrush areas, woody and grassy areas, hedgerows, cane breaks, etc. It is also commonly found in vegetation near rivers and other water bodies.